LupianezLab/Website/index.md

 {% capture text %}

-Our methodology employs approaches to map 3D chromatin structures and regulatory elements, as well as cutting-edge genome editing technologies.
+Our research is based on approaches to map 3D chromatin structures and regulatory elements, as well as cutting-edge genome editing technologies.
 This combination of methods allows us to define 3D regulatory landscapes with accuracy and assess their functionality in vivo.
 {%
   include button.html
   link="research"